You can’t make a card without cardstock! Here’s how I store mine in my craft room.

 I know Stampin’ Up! coloured cardstock is easily attainable, but I find it a bit lightweight for my personal taste, and prefer to try and get the heavier weights, such as Lawn Fawn, Bazzill, Gina K and Hero Arts.

-I have seen people have deep drawers filled with filing folders, holding their cardstock – such a great way to store and easily access cardstock sheets.
+I have seen craft rooms with deep drawers filled with filing folders, holding cardstock – such a great way to store and easily access cardstock sheets.
+Some lucky people have beautiful paper shelves too – keep an eye out for stores selling off paper storage carts etc, sometimes you can score a bargain.

-I don’t have such a drawer, so I decided to use plastic document wallets with zipper tops.
+I don’t have such a drawer or shelf, so I decided to use plastic document wallets with zipper tops.
 Turns out they can be rather expensive!
 Kmart to the rescue again!

 Ahh, those teeny weeny pretty pieces!
-I currently have two places where I store my scrappy bits and inky papers.
+I currently have three places where I store my scrappy bits and inky papers.

 I have a box file, and each divider is colour coded – I did this simply by glueing a piece of coloured cardstock folder over the black divider, now I can easily reach into the correct pocket.